Friday, July 18, 2025

 We conclude by encouraging attendees to learn more about Indigenous territories, languages, lands, and ways of life—in general and specific to the land they now occupy—and seek ways to support their local tribes with more than just words.
 We also encourage them to learn more about the labor history of different groups in their local area, the state, or the nation.

-We then include sample suggestions for how they can learn more about and support the tribes indigenous to their area, including:
+We then include sample suggestions for how they can learn more, including:

 • Relearn the stories of Christopher Columbus, slavery, and immigrant and migrant history